+We are committed to ensuring everyone can access our website.
+This includes people with sight loss, hearing, mobility and cognitive impairments as well as for use on multiple devices.
 If you have any comments and or suggestions about our website please don't hesitate to contact us by emailing email@example.com

 The site is tested regularly to ensure that we are working towards the standards.
 The site also undergoes user testing by blind and partially sighted users.

-Report websites with accessibility issues to Fix the Web.
+You can also report other websites with accessibility issues to Fix the Web.

 Right now we can only reach one in three of the people who need our help most.
 Please make a donation and help us support more blind and partially sighted people.Donate now